 If you prefer to use the graphical screen of your application rather than a terminal, the ability to forward a graphical screen from the application back to your home computer is available via X11 Windows Forwarding.

 With Linux and MacOS this can be done by login from the command line Secure Shell with the -X option (for X forwarding):

 ssh -X [username]@g2.hpc.swin.edu.au

-For Windows, you will need to install X11 Server implementation.
-The following options can be use:
+For Windows you will need to install an X11 Server implementation.
+The following options can be used:

 You will need also enable X11 forward from Putty, before connecting, This can be done through connection > SSH > X11 by selecting “Enable X11 Forwarding”.